cobwebos/docs/articles/cognitive-services/Computer-vision/QuickStarts/Python.md

     'detectOrientation ': 'true',
 })

-# Replace the three dots below with the URL of a JEPG image containing text.
+# Replace the three dots below with the URL of a JPEG image containing text.
 body = "{'url':'...'}"

 try: